psychemedia/storytelling-notes/gwion-bach.md

 I have been in an easy chair
 above the ecliptic,
 and this revolves
-between three elements ;
+between three elements;
 then I was for nine months
-in the womb of the hag Ceridwen ;
+in the womb of the hag Ceridwen;
 I was originally little Gwion,
 and at length I am Taliesin.

 When this composition was made known to the king and his nobles, they became greatly surprised; for they heard not from the mouth of a boy so little any thing that could be compared to this song.
 And when his majesty knew that its author was the bard of Elphin, he ordered Heinin, his chief and wisest bard, to bring an answer to Taliesin, and to contend with him.
 But he, on coming forward, could only play blab blab with his lip; and, when the four and twenty other bards were sent for, they did the same thing, and they could not do otherwise.
 Thereupon Maelgwn asked Taliesin what might be his errand there; and so the other answered in verse in this manner:

-Puny bards, I am trying to secure the prize, if I can ;
+Puny bards, I am trying to secure the prize, if I can;
 by a gentle prophetic strain
 I am endeavouring to retrieve
-the loss I may have suffered ;
+the loss I may have suffered;
 complete the attempt, I hope,
 since Elphin endures trouble
-in the fortress of Teganwy. `[The ruins of the fort of Teganwy : here are still some remains of it on the northern side of the estuary of the Conwy river.]`
+in the fortress of Teganwy. `[The ruins of the fort of Teganwy: here are still some remains of it on the northern side of the estuary of the Conwy river.]`
 His confinement may not be over much,
-strengthened by my muse I am powerful ;
+strengthened by my muse I am powerful;
-mighty on my part is what I seek ;
+mighty on my part is what I seek;
 for, three hundred songs and more,
 are combined in the spell I sing.
 There ought not to stand where I am
-neither stone and neither ring ;
+neither stone and neither ring;
 that there ought not to be about me
 not any bard who may not know
 that Elphin son of Gwyddno
 is in the land of Artro, `[A small estuary, two miles south of Harleg, in Meirion.]` secured by thirteen locks,
-for praising his instructor :
+for praising his instructor:
 and then I Taliesin,
 chief of the bards of the west,
 shall loosen Elphin